callmehiphop/backend/README.md

   $('body').append('<p>Hello, ' + response.name + '</p>');
 });
 ```
-Looking for some alternatively syntax?
+Looking for some alternative syntax?
 Well, it's your day, because backend.js is a rule breaker!
 ```javascript
 '/users/:userid'.on('get')
   .respond({